tc39/notes/meetings/2023-09/september-27.md

 understand and give error messages in violation of types in jsdoc comments.
 We try to do a good job there, but it’s not as ergonomic and it’s kind of a pain in a lot of cases, and it sure would be nice if there were more first class syntaxes to express some of the things that you might want to do, right, to express the types that you have, to express that something not-null, things along those lines.
 So it becomes very cumbersome.
-Now, the question of can’t the tools just do this is a valid perspective.
+Now, the question of "can’t the tools just do this?" is a valid perspective.

 MLS: They’re doing it now, right?

 DRR: Yeah, they are, they are, right?
-But, you know, like I said, there a gap in certain runtimes.
+But, you know, like I said, there is a gap in certain runtimes.
 Node doesn’t have that built in.
 You could say Node could build it in, but then the browsers don’t have it built in and then you could say a dev tool built into the browser could do, that but there’s still always this lit extra little gap, right?
 So if there are ways to alleviate this more and further, then we can also talk about that as alternatives.
 But as a whole, we’ve also seen that being able to have design-time syntax is extremely valuable and could just make the overall barrier entry for new jobs for developers a lot lower, a lot more approachable.
 So that’s what we’re trying to explore.
 And then whenever we bring this to committee, we are interested in hearing, you know, about that, you know, perspective, if it’s valid, if the tools currently serve the needs correctly, things like that.
 But we also do want to be conscious of the fact that tooling has grown quite a bit in the last few years.
-Maybe are we’re seeing consolidation and you have a linter and type checker and that and that, can we simplify it a little bit.
+Maybe we’re seeing consolidation and you have a linter and type checker and that and that, can we simplify it a little bit.
 That’s one of things that we’re hoping to see here.

 MLS: But let’s suppose somebody uses a console or they -- you know, they have a local development environment where they’re -- they have a type annotation.
 They’ll get no benefit because